Day One: Overnight flight to India

-Explore New Delhi, with its echoes of the British Raj, and visit the ruins of the ancient Quwwat-ul-Islam mosque.
+Today's explorations begin with a guided tour of the Old City, and an exciting rickshaw ride through the lanes of Chandni Chowk.
+Afterwards, you'll explore New Delhi, with its echoes of the British Raj, and visit the impressive Agrasen ki Baoli stepwell and the ruins of the ancient Quwwat-ul-Islam mosque.
 This afternoon, you'll travel to the 'Pink City' of Jaipur, where you will enjoy a two-night stay.

 Visit Amber's extraordinary hill-top fort, travelling by jeep to explore the Royal Halls and enjoy magnificent views.
 This afternoon, see the sights of Jaipur, including the stunning City Palace museum complex, the famous astronomical observatory and the 18th-century 'Palace of the Winds'.
-Dinner tonight is with a local family in Jaipur.
+Dinner tonight is with a local Rajasthani family in the city.

 This morning, we'll board the air-conditioned Shatabdi Express train heading north from Delhi to Jalandhar.
+You'll travel in first class, and breakfast will be provided en route.
 On arrival, enjoy lunch, and then transfer to Pragpur hill station, where you'll stay for the next two nights.

 This former Royal settlement was declared India's first Heritage Village and has become a living museum radiating relaxed charm, history and culture.
 Highlights include the 19th-century artificial Taal pond - the centre of village life - the colourful temples and the traditional artisans' shops.

 There will also be a cookery demonstration at the hotel during your stay.